Posted On:

 As Schmidt aptly puts it, "Today’s employer must stay ahead of developments on all levels of government.
 The interplay between legislative enactments, regulatory action, and court rulings makes compliance increasingly complex."
 The risk of an ever-changing landscape is real — with states pushing forward their own labor regulations and worker protections, businesses must prepare to navigate a maze of evolving rules.
 AI can help here as well, by quickly digitalizing and analyzing rules – connecting the dots for regulatory, risk and compliance teams.

-AI Governance and Cybersecurity: Managing Innovation Amid Regulation
+How does AI Governance and Cybersecurity help when Managing Innovation Amid Regulation?

 AI adoption continues to dominate regulatory discussions, with 2025 poised to bring further changes in how AI is governed.
 The anticipated repeal of the current AI Executive Order is likely to be followed by a new order focused on encouraging AI innovation.
 However, this shift will not come at the cost of security and privacy.
 Balancing the growth of AI with the need to mitigate risks around cybersecurity, privacy, and national security will remain a top priority for regulators.